matushorvath/vm8086/docs/notes.md

 1000:01f4 INC/DEC/CALL NEAR/CALL FAR/JMP NEAR/JMP FAR/PUSH REG16/MEM16(ff) 3b df 74

 (I don't know how it jumps from 20ce: back to 1000:)

+addr 20ce6:

+lo   0xe6
+hi   0x0c
+page 0x02

+9216=0x2400
+18 sectors - track - TODO is it trying to actually do a "read track" fdc command? because we don't have that

+at 105e0 cnt 9215+1 = up to 129e0
+129e0 9215
+14de0 9215
+171e0 3071

+14944 411

+TODO:
+ - higher level floppy logging (read CHS+count -> target buffer)
+ - maybe BUG: I think the fdc code always reads 512 bytes max, even when more is requested (DMA never receives more than 512 bytes)